 "I mean, I think because I am already studying and I already have the educational license licenses like for Rhino...
 I'm really done with Adobe, but I think my life kind of has always revolved around it, so.
 So I think I would find it really hard to go onto like, affinity."

-This condition users' interpretations and interactions with technology becoming reinforced through repeated use and entrenched expectations.
+This condition documents users' interpretations and interactions with technology becoming reinforced through repeated use and entrenched expectations.
+Weber (2004), discusses how once these practices embed, professional rationale becomes reconfigured to enforce an inherent riskiness or inefficiency on the part of alternative instrumentation.

 A key barrier identified within the stability/fragility code was the attribution of technical problems to an inherent "unreliability" of open-source tools, while similar failures in proprietary software are typically attributed to user error or acceptable system limitations.
 This double-standard of risk perception was demonstrated by Participant #2 who characterised FLOSS experimentation as untrustworthy or unstable: